 Before you list your product, you need to specify the original price of your item.
 If you don’t remember, the best thing to do is to find a similar product that is currently available on that brand’s website and put that in the “Original Price” section.
 Lastly, you need a listing price.
 One you have come up with a listing price, you are ready to put your item up for sale!
 All item listings remain active until they sell, so you don’t have to worry about re-posting if they don’t sell quickly.

 Keep in mind that Poshmark takes 20% of your earnings on sales over $15.
 On all sales under $15, Poshmark will take a $2.95 flat fee.
 Learn more about Poshmark’s fees in the FAQ section.
-As you can see, knowing how to sell on Poshmark can be a very lucrative bit of knowledge.

 How Sellers Are Paid